kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 The Kubernetes charms follow the Kubernetes releases.
 Please consult your support plan on the upgrade frequency.
-Important operational considerations and change in behaviour will always be documented in the release notes.
+Important operational considerations and changes in behaviour will always be documented in the release notes.

 You can use `juju status` to see if an upgrade is available.
-There will either be an upgrade to kubernetes or etcd, or both.
+There may be an upgrade available for kubernetes, ectd, or both.

 ### Upgrade etcd